From 2014 onwards grants made by the Cheddar Youth Trust in the area of sporting

 The trust is currently making grants of more than £4,000 a year to the young people

 of the parish and since it was launched in 2000 it has developed a fund of £130,000

 and has provided grants of more than £35,000 to well over 200 young people.

 At the Millennium, a group of like-minded people got together to form a trust fund

 for the young people of Cheddar and from this meagre beginning the fund has grown

-to approximately £122,000 over 16 years.
-Grants are made twice a year from the interest
+to more than £130,000 over the subsequent 19 years.
+Grants are made twice a year,

 Sarah Comer Educational Charity